 Shortly after moving to Austin, TX, I happened to see a local news interview with Movement Disorder Specialist Georgetta Varga.
-She spoke about an incredible surgical procedure named deep brain stimulation surgery (DBS) that was turning Parkinson’s patient’s lives nearly back to normal.
+She spoke about an incredible surgical procedure named deep brain stimulation (DBS) that was turning Parkinson’s patient’s lives nearly back to normal.
 The segment showed parts of the procedure and a patient before and after surgery.

 I made an appointment the following morning.
 Dr. Varga said I was a good candidate due to my symptoms and history.
 There was hope that I would get my active life back.